 Other companies offer more specialist support and require ergonomists with a greater level of experience and sector knowledge.
 Areas may include computer hardware and software ergonomics, human reliability assessment and product design.

-Look for job vacancies at:
+Look for vacancies at:

 - The Ergonomist - monthly newsletter of the CIEHF.

-- Websites of the main institutions providing ergonomics degrees.
+You can also check websites of the main institutions providing ergonomics degrees.

 Specialist recruitment agencies such as Gold Group provide vacancies for qualified and experienced ergonomists.

 Networking and speculative applications are also useful to help find positions.
 If you're thinking of setting up your own consultancy or going freelance once you've gained experience, see self-employment.

 You will usually receive on-the-job training in areas such as procedures, systems and in-house regulations.
 You may also receive mentoring and coaching from more senior ergonomists at your organisation.

 You should take responsibility for your own training and development throughout your career.
 The CIEHF provides a range of courses, conferences and seminars to enable you to develop expertise in specialist areas.